mel-project/little-book-of-mil/src/chapter_1.md

 Mil, short for the MelVM Intermediate Lisp, is a small language designed to reflect the MelVM internal architecture, while also providing a few common abstractions for complex programs.
-If you are reading this, you are either designing a higher level language for MelVM and you want to compile to Mil as an intermediate, or you are need an expressive power (probably for optimizations) that may not be available in a higher level language.
+If you are reading this, you are either:

+1. Designing a higher level language for MelVM and you want to compile to Mil as ankk intermediate language.
+Or you need some expressive power (probably for optimizations) that may not be available in a higher level language.
+2. Developing/improving aspects of Mil itself.

+Each chapter will start as a user guide to a certain feature of mil.
+Then implementation details will be provided in section labeled "Language Comments".
+As the mil language is developed, desgin changes/decisions and new features will all be documented here.

 Keep in mind that Mil is generally not a friendly language to be used directly by programmers, but instead to be an intermediate language which higher level